 As with any definition, the definition of ‘software quality’ is also varied and debatable.
 Some even say that ‘quality’ cannot be defined and some say that it can be defined but only in a particular context.
-Some even state confidently that ‘quality is lack of bugs’.
-Whatever the definition, it is true that quality is something we all aspire to.
+Some even state foolishly, yet confidently, that ‘quality is simply a lack of bugs’.
+Whatever the definition, it is true that high quality is something we all aspire to.

 Software quality has many dimensions.
 See Dimensions of Quality.

 Did you skip to this section because you were too lazy to read or do you want a recap?
 If yes, watch and listen to our video below on Software Quality: